-A maximum of two courses (six semester hours) taken at another regionally accredited institution, each with a "B" grade or better, may be applied toward the degree.
+A maximum of two courses (six semester hours) taken at another regionally accredited institution, each with a "B" grade or better, can be applied toward the degree.
 This is not automatic or guaranteed.
-The course description is evaluated and can be transferred into the program if comparable to a Troy University MBAi course and approved by the appropriate graduate business faculty or administrator.
-If the course is not comparable to a Troy University MBAi course then the transfer credit request will be denied.
+The course description is evaluated and the course can be transferred into the program only if it is comparable to a Troy University course and approved by the appropriate graduate business faculty or administrator.
+These courses must be comparable in catalog description, level, and content to Troy University courses.
+If the course is not comparable to a Troy University course, then the transfer credit request will be denied.